 So, to sum up.
 These fleece frost protection covers for your plants are a good pick if you don’t have time to spend wrapping your plants this winter.
 They have a beginner friendly design, and are made of thicker than usual material when compared to their rivals, and I think that makes them worth the extra few pounds you have to spend on them.

 3. Ambassador Frost Protection Plant Fleece 16M x 1M 17 G/M2

 While the two above products do provide convenience and speed, there are limits to how they can be used, such as plant dimensions.
 Some people still prefer to buy a large roll of material that they cut down to size themselves for the versatility it provides them.
 If you are more to this way of thinking, then the Ambassador frost protection plant fleece might be for you.

-For 9.20 with free delivery, you get a 16 metres by 1 metre roll of their fleece material to do with as you please.
+With this horticultural fleece you get a 16 metres by 1 metre roll of their fleece material to do with as you please.
 Having the extra material means you can double wrap more delicate plants, or cut longer pieces to cover entire beds.

 The material is quite thin at only 17 GSM, and very lightweight, but it is surprisingly strong, especially when you wrap with a double layer.
 The thinness of the fleece has its advantages, such as allowing a good amount of air and moisture to get through to the plants within, but I don’t think it would last more than a couple of winters before needing replacing.
 Then again, that could be said for most of these kinds of products.

 With the fleece being on a roll, it does make wrapping trees and plants easier than when the material arrives as a folded flatpack, but it still takes time and a little care to get things just right.
 You’ll also have to find some way of securing the fleece as there is no zip or drawstring to fasten it in place.